wwoast/constantina/docs/INSTALL.md

    --hostname codaworry.com -u www-data -g www-data \
 ```

+Instances are specified as an environment variable `INSTANCE`, provided in
+the web server configuration.
+This allows you to manage which external port
+on a web server virtualhost maps to a specific instance of Constantina.
+The `INSTANCE` value fills out the `/etc/constantina/$INSTANCE/` path that
+holds this copy of Constantina's configuration settings.

 #### File Locations
 Post-installation, files are installed in the following locations:
  * the data root directory: `/var/www/constantina/default`